Bruno-Diego/copacabana-pp5/README.md

 - Save everything, add, commit and push these changes to make a deployment to Heroku.

 - Navigate to S3 and open your bucket.
-- Click the create folder button on the top right and naming the folder media.
-This is where we will save all out media files.
+- Click the create folder button on the top right and name the folder media.
+This is where we will save all our media files.

 ### Stripe Setup

 - Log into Stripe, click developers and then API keys.
 - Copy the publishable key (STRIPE_PUBLIC_KEY) and the secret key (STRIPE_SECRET_KEY)
-- Log in to heroku and create 2 new variables in Heroku's config vars, publishable key is STRIPE_PUBLIC_KEY and the secret key is STRIPE_SECRET_KEY and paste values copied from stripe
+- Log in to heroku and create 2 new variables in Heroku's config vars, the publishable key is STRIPE_PUBLIC_KEY and the secret key is STRIPE_SECRET_KEY and paste values copied from stripe
 - To add webhooks go to the WebHooks link in the menu on the left and select the add endpoint option.
 - Add the URL for our deployed sites WebHook, give it a description and then click the add events button and select all events.
 Click Create endpoint.
 - add the WebHook signing secret to our Heroku config variables as STRIPE_WH_SECRET.